coycodes/coycodes/README.md

-- 👋 Hi, I’m @coycodes
+- 👋 Hi!
+I’m Marion.
-- 👀 I’m interested in Front-End Development
+- 👀 I’m interested in Front-End and UX
 - 🌱 I’m currently learning HTML, CSS, and Javascript on #TheOdinProject
 - 💞️ I’m looking to collaborate on projects for complete beginners
 - 📫 Let's connect on LinkedIn (Marion Pagulayan) or Discord (@coycodes)!